-The HOTDROPS project connects four companies and four academic partners to develop an "Ultra High-throughput platform” for the selection of thermostable proteins, combining Microbiology, Genetics, Biochemistry and Microfluidics.
-This project will use protein expression systems derived from the thermophilic bacterium Thermus thermophilus in combination with folding reporters that inform indirectly of the of any given protein through the emission of a fluorescent signal.
-Controlled of the expression system in microdroplets combined with a fluorescence selection microfluidic device will allow for the screening of improbable thermostable enzyme variants among huge numbers of candidates (10e9) in a very short time.
-Libraries of variants from non-thermostable enzymes and from will be analysed throught the HOTDROPS platform.
+The HotDrops project was an EU-funded Marie-Curie training and collaborative action that connected four private companies (Novozymes, Galchimia, Biochemize and Droptech) and four academic partners (Universities of Cambridge, Autónoma de Madrid, Vigo and Coruña) around the development of an "Ultra High-throughput platform” for the selection of thermostable proteins.
+The project combined Microbiology, Genetics, Biochemistry and Microfluidics.
+This project combined the use of in vivo and in vitro protein expression systems from Escherichia coli and from the thermophilic bacterium Thermus thermophilus in combination with folding reporters that inform indirectly on the thermostability of any given protein through the emission of a fluorescent signal.
+Controlled in vitro compartmentalization (IVC) in water-in-oil microdroplets combined with a fluorescence selection by using microfluidic devices allow for the screening of improbable thermostable enzyme variants among huge numbers of candidates (10e9) in a very short time.
+Libraries of variants from non-thermostable enzymes and from metagenomes of thermal origin have been screened through this new high-throughput platform.